Fire pit safety

 - Smoke from fire pits can cause adverse health effects in some people.
-Be aware of neighbours that may be negatively impacted to exposure of smoke from outdoor fire pits and follow the bylaws related to smoke.
+Consider your neighbours and follow the bylaws related to smoke.

-- Before using your fire pit, familiarize yourself with optimal wind conditions and take precautions to prevent smoke from disturbing your neighbors.
+- Before using your fire pit, familiarize yourself with optimal wind conditions.

 - High wind speeds may send smoke long distances or pose a fire hazard.